 Hope is one powerful thing, my friend.
 Hope and desire are the two things keeping us alive even against all odds.
 If it doesn’t strike you as such, it is the mere reason we survive, simple as that.

 Okay now, so I watch too many tv shows to count, but I haven’t missed a single episode of Black-ish.
-Their take on the life of an Afro American family is maybe one of the most accurate on television at the moment.
+Their take on the life of an African-American family is maybe one of the most accurate on television at the moment.
 In one of their latest episodes about the controversial subject of police brutality, a particular scene between Andre and Rainbow about Obama and his rhetoric on hope completely struck me.
-Not because I wasn’t aware of it, not that I never considered it before, but because it had finally reached television.
-The despair was so great that it had reached entertainment television.

 If he also appealed so much to white liberals it was because he was a living proof that America was finally a post racial society and they didn’t have to check their privileges anymore.
 Racism was really something of the past.
 If the highest office was taken by a black man, what more could we ask for?